128technology/docs/docs/plugin_icmp_reachability_detection.md

 ## Release Notes

 :::warning
-The plugin must be updated to version 3.0.3 or later prior to upgrading the conductor to 128T version 5.4.0.
+The plugin must be updated to version 3.0.3 or later prior to upgrading the conductor to SSR version 5.4.0.
 :::
 ### Release 3.0.3